mathew-odwyer/Server/README.md

 ## Overview

-Mantanimus is a work-in-progress 2D top-down online role-playing game set in a medieval fantasy world.
+Winterhaven is a work-in-progress 2D top-down online role-playing game set in a medieval fantasy world.
 Experience real-time multiplayer gameplay with smooth movement and secure networking infrastructure.

 > 🎮 This project showcases full-stack game server development capabilities, demonstrating expertise in distributed systems, real-time networking, and secure architecture.